mmattbtw/mmatt.net/src/pages/weblog/gg_usb.md

 ### 11.4: All Done!

-_(once the machine is connected to the internet: eta. a week or so)_ Your scores will now be automatically uploaded to GrooveStats!
+Your scores will now be automatically uploaded to GrooveStats!
 You'll be able to see a leaderboard in the evalutaion screen by hitting the Left (<) or Right (>) controls under the screen.

 With events like ITL Online, you'll be able to earn Points and unlock Titles & Charts to play!
 Just sign into their respective website to register (for example: ITL Online 2024 is over at [itl2024.groovestats.com](https://itl2024.groovestats.com/) and you can view all the current events on the left side of the GrooveStats homepage) and begin playing!